Ahmed2398/Task-pattern-detector/README.md

     cd KW
     ```

-2.  **Install dependencies for each part of the project:**
+2.  **Install all dependencies at once:**
     ```bash
+    npm run install:all
+    ```

+    This will install dependencies for the root project, frontend, and backend.

+    Alternatively, you can install dependencies separately:
+    ```bash
-    # Install root dependencies (concurrently for running both servers)
+    # Root dependencies
     npm install

-    # Install backend dependencies
+    # Backend dependencies
     cd backend
     npm install

-    # Install frontend dependencies
+    # Frontend dependencies
     cd ../frontend
     npm install
     ```